satsummit/landscape/app/_sections/3-capture/1-resolution-considerations.md

 ## Temporal Resolution

 Temporal resolution refers to the frequency with which data is collected over the same region.
 This is typically referred to as ‘revisit time’.
 Temporal resolution largely depends on the sensor’s characteristics, the orbit, and the swath width (the area on the Earth’s surface captured by the satellite).
 Many Earth Observation satellites are in a polar orbit and revisit times can vary from 1 to 16 days.
 For example, NASA’s Terra and Aqua MODIS satellite has a temporal resolution of 1-2 days.
 Landsat 8 on the other hand has a narrower swath and a temporal resolution of 16 days<sup>1</sup>.
 Commercial sensors often have the ability to pivot the direction of the on-board sensor and image nearby regions on the Earth’s surface, oftentimes referred to as ‘tasking’, which becomes particularly useful when monitoring a dynamic event like a flood or humanitarian crisis.
 Temporal resolution becomes an important consideration in various use cases including land use change, agriculture, drought, migration, disaster response and others.
 For example, the temporal resolution needed to monitor land use changes over a decade (changes happening very slowly) looks very different than the temporal resolution needed to assess damages and inform response to an unfolding natural disaster (changes happening very quickly).
-AKA to monitor changes on the human level, one typically requires high temporal resolution, while moderate-low temporal resolution can suffice for monitoring changes to the Earth’s surface or mapping urban sprawl of a city.
+To monitor changes on the human level, one typically requires high temporal resolution, while moderate-low temporal resolution can suffice for monitoring changes to the Earth’s surface or mapping urban sprawl of a city.

 ### What spatial resolution do I need?